10 Silent Symptoms of Anemia You Shouldn’t Ignore

 You’re short of breath or dizzy often

 Without enough iron or vitamin B12, the body cannot produce enough of a specific type of protein called hemoglobin, which is crucial to the functioning of red blood cells.
 Hemoglobin, which is so rich with iron that it gives blood its red colour, allows oxygen to bond to the cells so the cells can carry it in the bloodstream throughout the body.
 When there isn’t enough iron or vitamin B12 to create adequate amounts of hemoglobin, some parts of the body will not receive the oxygen they need.
 The result: Some anemia symptoms are that you’re out of breath easily and sometimes getting so little oxygen to your head that you feel dizzy or lightheaded.
-Anemia is also one of the many symptoms of colon cancer you need to watch out for.
+(Anemia is also one of the many symptoms of colon cancer.)

 Your skin is looking more pale

 If you don’t have the healthy red blood cells to fuel your organs with oxygen, you can’t expect your largest organ (your skin) to look healthy.
 Without iron or vitamin B12, there might not be enough blood supply to the skin, resulting in a paler, and even sallow-looking, exterior, according to the U.S. National Library of Medicine.

 Want to keep your skin soft, supple and hydrated?
 Consider adding these complexion-boosting foods to your grocery list.

 When there are fewer healthy red blood cells circulating, the heart has to work even harder to move them through the body.
 As a result, the heart beats faster than normal and you may start to feel the strain as chest pain.
 This is not a problem to dismiss, especially if you have other heart problems.
 The National Heart, Lung, and Blood Institute reports that when your heart has to work harder, it can lead to irregular heartbeats, a heart murmur, an enlarged heart, or even heart failure.